 12. Crawled — Currently Not Indexed

-This is one of the most diagnostically significant statuses.
-Google visited the page, evaluated it, and decided it wasn’t worth indexing.
-The decision happened after the crawl, which means the problem is content quality or relevance signals — not crawlability.
+This is the most diagnostically loaded status in the report.
+Google visited the page, evaluated it, and decided against indexing.
+The decision happened after the crawl — which rules out crawlability and points straight at content quality or relevance.

 13. Discovered — Currently Not Indexed

-Here, Google knows the URL exists but hasn’t crawled it.
-The distinction from “Crawled — Currently Not Indexed” is important: Google chose not to expend crawl budget visiting these pages.
-That’s a stronger negative signal.
+Here Google knows the URL exists but hasn’t crawled it.
+The difference from “Crawled — Currently Not Indexed” is where in the pipeline Google stopped, and it matters: Google chose not to spend crawl budget visiting these pages at all.
+That’s a stronger negative signal than crawling and rejecting.

 14. Alternate Page with Proper Canonical Tag